tanykim/shades-of-exercise/README.md

-# shades-of-activity
+# Shades of Exercise

-Daily activity visualization
+Daily activity visualization of a given year.
+Dataset is generated with various methods.

 ## Made with React